-There have been Christ’s lifeline and Mohammed’s, those of other prophets and great seers, as well as those of famous names that drew massive attention from their fans and fellow-reincarnators whose eyes shined inward and outward with the charisma of millions of admirers (Napoleon, Cleopatra and all those famous people who served as reincarnation targets for their fans).
-Among these, let’s focus on Jesus’ humble pilgrimage.
+There have been Christ’s lifeline and Mohammed’s, those of other prophets and great seers as well as those of famous names that drew massive attention from their fans and fellow-reincarnators whose eyes shined inward and outward with the charisma of millions of admirers (Napoleon, Cleopatra and all those famous people who served as reincarnation targets for their fans).
+Among those, let’s focus on Jesus’ humble pilgrimage.

 Mohammed preached the best worldly preparation for rebirth (without knowing it: his was the supreme voice of God when mindlessly reciting His Words, less so when distracted by the detailed adjudication of his followers’ worldly problems); Moses and Abraham, the Law of God on Earth; Buddha, suffering and the Way to escape it; Zoroaster, the intimate combat between Good and Evil whose energy animates this universe.
 Whereas Jesus preached how to escape from the material plane and save one’s soul.
 With that in mind, their parables become clear and mutually complementary rather than abstract and in conflict.

 When I die this time around, I expect to haunt the dark void that accommodates every material conception and expiration, and let my soul home in on Mary’s Immaculate Conception and Christ’s Resurrection from the dead.
-They should be psychic beacons standing out brilliantly from every other incarnation in the Universe, illuminating a flare-strobed heavy runway surrounded by furtive couplings in the heaving darkness, along with those somewhat better lit for me by Karma.
-Among these we may pick and choose to land for the umpteenth time.
+They should be psychic beacons standing out brilliantly from every other incarnation in the Universe, illuminating a flare-strobed heavy runway surrounded by furtive couplings and redundant fatalities in the heaving dark, along with those somewhat better lit by Karma.
+Among those we may pick and choose to land for the umpteenth time.

 My way through life has always seemed less arduous than it could have been (touch wood; I’ve known my share of pain and grief).
 In any case, I’ve been provided sufficient peace and quiet to transmit to you the text of Learner that’s been downloaded to me.
-Hence I intend to disentangle myself from the Wheel of Life and go directly to Heaven—as He instructed us to do and as He promised us we could.
-As would suit the Son of God with his wordly playmates.
+Hence I intend to disentangle myself from the Wheel of Life and go directly to Heaven ― as He instructed us to do and as He promised that we could.
+As would suit the Son of God with respect to his worldly playmates.

-Once you have fully understood this message, no one will be able to extract it from you by force, by guile or by persuasion.
+Once you have grasped this message, no one can extract it from you by force, by guile or by persuasion.
 Either it will work for you and you will be saved, or not.
-Once you will have determined to use it, no one can hold you back.
-For the first time in all of your imperfect lives, you will be granted perfect freedom.
+Once you decide to use it, no one can hold you back.
+For the first time in all of your imperfect lives, you will be perfectly free.

 When you die, I invite your soul to wrestle open this narrow escape hatch.
 Through its porthole, I have been able to catch a glimpse of Salvation.
 It’s a tight fit!
 Let’s hope this message spreads out to enough people and eventually to everyone―the only way to enlarge it to accommodate the dimensions of DNA, even vaster than death.